Islamic design

 The depressions associated with duhul are caused by the sinking of the surface following sub-surface collapse and, as the name implies, can be of a simple shape or, by the amalgamation of a number of simple depressions, complex.
 Depressions may also be created by sinkholes being filled with sand over a period of time.
 As you may be able to see in the photographs above, the plug of ground which drops typically leaves an annular hole which goes into the ground at a steep angle.

-While I’m about it, and admitting this hasn’t much to do with soils, I should mention that in the same area – on the west side of the peninsula, and also in the south – prehistoric sharks’ teeth can be found.
-The teeth shown here come from more than one species of shark, including tiger and sand tiger, and have been dated to fifty million years ago, though sharks have been in existence, apparently, over four hundred million years.
+The teeth shown in these three photographs come from a variety of species of shark, including the tiger and sand tiger, and have been dated to fifty million years ago, though apparently sharks have been in existence over four hundred million years.

-The teeth are also better spotted after rains and, once you have seen one it is relatively easy to see more.
-What is surprising to the lay person is how modern they appear with the enamel surviving that length of time, and the cutting edge remaining sharp.
-In some cases, for instance in the tooth top right of the upper photograph, the dentine has rotted away leaving only the enamel outer shell.
+It is easier to spot teeth after the rains have had a chance to clear the surface dusts and bring some of the underlying material closer to the surface.
+Once you have found a tooth it is relatively easy to see more as the eye adjusts to their shapes and textures.
+What is surprising to the lay person is how modern they appear with their enamelled finish surviving that length of time, and the serrated cutting edge remaining sharp.
+In some cases, for instance in the tooth top right of the middle photograph, the inner dentine has rotted away leaving only the enamel outer shell.

 go to top of page